ben-marino/sociallyfed-ai-workflow/docs/PROMPTS_REFERENCE.md

 Previous investigation notes:
 - Leak appears to be in the correlation calculation
-- Possibly related to LINQ query materialization
+- Possibly related to LINQ query materialisation

 Requirements:
 - Fix the memory leak